jimmybyrum/vault.js/README.md

 Wrapper for localStorage, sessionStorage, document.cookie that sets and gets true values.
 Adds some cookie functionality to localStorage.
 For now, just expires.
 More coming soon.

-#### Tested on:
-Webkit (Safari, Chrome), Firefox, Opera, IE7+, Mobile Safari, Android 2.3+

-Note that Web SQL is only supported in WebKit and Opera

 ### Usage

 #### Local, Session, Cookie